Frequently asked questions

-It would be useful for you to read your visa options below and prepare the necessary documentation in good time.
+It will be useful for you to read your visa options below and prepare the necessary documentation in good time.

 In the case of undergraduates only, the official University vacation periods can be discounted from this calculation.

-If you are expected to resit more than one examination, the gap between each examination should not exceed 60 days in order for the University to be able to sponsor you under Tier 4.
+If you are expected to resit more than one examination, the gap between each examination should not exceed 60 days in order for the University to be able to sponsor a Student Visa.

-Once you have submitted a remote CAS request, the Immigration Service will liaise with your department/exams office to double check whether it is possible to sponsor you for a Tier 4 visa for your resit examination.
-If this is not possible (due to the timing of your exam/s), you will be advised to apply for a Short Term Student visa instead.
+Once you have submitted a remote CAS request, the Immigration Service will liaise with your department/exams office to double check whether it is possible to sponsor you for a Student Visa for your resit examination(s).
+If this is not possible (due to the timing of your exam(s)), you will be advised to apply for a Standard Visit Visa instead.

-If, following the official result of the resit/resubmission of course work, your status does not return to 'fully enrolled' (for example, if the exam board decide that you be withdrawn from the programme) then the University will not be able to continue sponsoring you under Tier 4.
-A report will be made to the Home Office which will result in the curtailment of your Tier 4 visa in due course.
-For more information on visa please see the pages on Withdrawals and Breaks in Study and Curtailment.
+If, following the official result of the resit/resubmission of course work, your status does not return to 'fully enrolled' (for example, if the exam board decide that you will be withdrawn from the programme) then the University will not be able to continue sponsoring your Student Visa.
+A report will be made to the Home Office which will result in the curtailment of your Student Visa in due course.
+For more information on visas please see the pages on Withdrawals and Breaks in Study and Curtailment.

 This visa category is suitable for those students entering the UK for a short period of time to resit an exam/exams.

-It will be necessary to apply for a Short Term Student visa if you will not be resuming full time study within 60 days of the date of the last examination, or where there are gaps between resit examinations of more than 60 days.
+It will be necessary to apply for a Standard Visit Visa if you will not be resuming full time study within 60 days of the date of the last examination, or where there are gaps between resit examinations of more than 60 days.

-In these circumstances, the University is not able to meet the requirements of its Tier 4 sponsor license duties and is, therefore, not in a position to sponsor a student visa until you return to more regular engagement with your studies.
+In these circumstances, the University is not able to meet the requirements of its student sponsor license duties and is, therefore, not in a position to sponsor a student visa until you return to more regular engagement with your studies.

-If your circumstances dictate that you could apply for either a Student Visitor visa or a Tier 4 visa, you may wish to read the information about the 'Advantages and Limitations' of the Short term Study Visa category on our webpage before making your decision as to which visa to apply for.
+If your circumstances dictate that you could apply for either a Standard Visit Visa or a Student Visa, you may wish to read the information about the Standard Visit Visa on our webpage before making your decision as to which visa to apply for.
 The same web page gives you information about the application process, and about whether you need to apply before coming to the UK.

-If you decide to apply for a Short Term Student visa, you will need to contact your Academic Department to ask them to submit a request to the Immigration Service for a letter to support your immigration application, or to show upon entry to the UK.
+If you decide to apply for a Standard Visit Visa, you will need to contact your Academic Department to ask them to produce a letter to support your immigration application, or to show upon entry to the UK.